jpbaldon/BibleReviewApp/README.md

 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

 ## Bible App Recent Changes
+- Refactor of colors and "light" mode added (toggle switch added to Accounts page)
 - Increased height on the content container in the second and third tabs (since feedback is now an overlay)
 - Context buttons that appear after correct answer is shown to allow user to navigate to next or previous chapter
 - Reworked Enabled Books screen so that users can disable chapters in addition to books (long press now toggles books, short press expands books)